 This Planning Guidance is intended to support implementation of the East Dunbartonshire Local Development Plan (LDP).
-The relationship between the LDP, Supplementary Guidance and Planning Guidance is established in Scottish Government Circular 6/2013, and summarised below.
+The relationship between the LDP, Supplementary Guidance and Planning Guidance is established in Scottish Government Circular 6/2013, and summarised in the table below.